 It is not possible to directly count the RBCs in a blood sample.
-Thus, it is necessary to dilute the blood sample or blood specimen using one of the RBC diluting fluid (hayem’s or formalin citrate diluting fluid).
+Thus, it is necessary to dilute the blood sample or blood specimen using one of the RBC diluting fluids (hayem’s or formalin citrate diluting fluid).

 In this context, we will discuss the requirements, preparations and procedure of the RBC count through Neubauer’s chamber.
 You will also get to know the formula for calculating the number of RBCs.

 What is RBC?

 RBCs stand for red blood cells.
 It is also called erythrocytes, which appears red-coloured due to the coloured pigment (haem) and exists as a biconcave disc.
 RBCs possess a diameter of 7.5 to 8.7 μm and a thickness of 1.7 to 2.2 μm.
 It lacks a nucleus and has a life span of 120 days.

 Haemocytometer refers to the micro-slide through which the number of erythrocytes or RBCs can be enumerated via two methods, namely microdilution and macrodilution.
 Following are the requirements of the RBC count method: